SiliconLabsSoftware/bluetooth_applications/bluetooth_rssi_positioning_for_peps/README.md

 - The EXTI line of the RX pin can also be routed to a HW interrupt without conflicting with other pins
 - The RX pin is an EM4 wakeup source (EM4WUx)

+---

 ## Setup ##

 To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

-**NOTE**:
+> [!NOTE]
+>

-- Make sure that the [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+> Make sure that the [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).

 ### Create a project based on an example project ###